-I am at the age where “snippers alley” is highly relevant.
+I am at the age where “snipers alley” is highly relevant.
 For those who don’t know the metaphor, it captures the risk of sudden, unexpected death from ages 50 to 70, typically from a fatal heart attack or undiagnosed cancer.
 If you can get through “snipers alley” in good shape you could well live into your 90’s.
 And beyond age 70 the frequency of death becomes more common.

 Why we ignore future health risks?